rachanamule/Housing_Data/README.md

 https://drive.google.com/drive/folders/1jt_SYqlQy0iqgjkiEEsU6wbk-BqBQ79b

 # Our machine model will learn to tell us using 5 factors when the housing market will boom or bust. #

+# I used Excel and Word to make a make-up as a Triangle. #